 Immune suppressors and some blood thinners may also react with melatonin.
 For example, melatonin may intensify the effects of some blood thinners, causing a risk of excessive bleeding.

-A person should speak to a doctor if they are considering taking melatonin for trouble sleeping.
+A person should speak with a doctor if they are considering taking melatonin for trouble sleeping.
 A doctor can recommend the correct dose and tell a person whether their medication is likely to cause unsafe side effects.

 People should also report any unwanted side effects from melatonin to a doctor as soon as possible.